 Use their names as you greet them coming in, pass back papers, call on them in class, etc. Basically, every chance you get!

 Ask for hints

 If you can’t remember a student’s name, always ask!
 Ask them to give you a hint, and not just tell you.
 And in cases where they do tell you, repeat it back to them to check your pronunciation and so you can hear yourself say it again.

 Have students turn their name tags over or hide their name tents as you attempt to say everyone’s name without any help.
 Let students have a turn after you if they want to.
 Make it a goal for the whole class and have a party when everyone succeeds!

 3. Hearing the Names

-As with anything you want to learn, repetition and practice are the key!!
+As with anything you want to learn, practice and repetition are key!!
 Make it your mission and commit to learning as many names as you can each day.
-Tell your students how important it is to you and be up front about it if it doesn’t come easily!
+Tell your students how important it is to you and be upfront about it if it doesn’t come easily!
 Weave some of these techniques and strategies into your day and you’ll be learning those names and having fun doing it!